-- 19 Details regarding any withdrawals or repayments under Home Buyers' Plan or Lifelong Learning Plan - 20 Receipts for 2022 income tax installments or payments of tax to the CRA - 21 Copy of 2021 personal tax returns (if not prepared by us), notice of assessments or any correspondences from the CRA - 22) Do you, or any member of your family unit, inhabit a home owned by an estate or trust?
-If yes, please consult with us as tax laws have changed significantly in this area and planning opportunities may be available to allow for the principal residence exemption to be claimed in the event of an eventual sale. - 23) If you have children under the age of 18 and are currently not receiving the Canada Child Benefit (CCB), please consult with us.. - 24) Annual contribution limit increase for the Tax-Free Savings Account ("TFSA") is \$6,500 for 2022.
-Individuals who have never contributed will have \$88,000 of contribution room. - 25) If you are an eligible apprentice, there may be additional grants/credits available.
-Please inform us if you believe you qualify for the benefits. - 26 Do you have, or share, custody of a child after a relationship breakdown?
-You may be entitled to the enhanced CCB and GST/HST credits.
+- 19 Details regarding any withdrawals or repayments under Home Buyers' Plan or Lifelong Learning Plan - 20) Advance Canada Workers Benefit payments Taxpayers no longer have to apply for advance payments of the Canada Workers Benefit (CWB) when they file their tax returns.
+These payments are now issued automatically to those who were entitled to receive the benefit in the previous tax year. - 21) Receipts for 2023 income tax installments or payments of tax to the CRA - 22 Copy of 2023 personal tax returns (if not prepared by us), notice of assessments or any correspondences from the CRA - 23 Do you, or any member of your family unit, inhabit a home owned by an estate or trust?
+If yes, please consult with us as tax laws have changed significantly in this area and planning opportunities may be available to allow for the principal residence exemption to be claimed in the event of an eventual sale. - 24) If you have children under the age of 18 and are currently not receiving the Canada Child Benefit (CCB), please consult with us. - 25 Annual contribution limit increase for the Tax-Free Savings Account ("TFSA") is \$7,000 for 2023.
+Individuals who have never contributed will have \$95,000 of contribution room in 2024. - 26) If you are an eligible apprentice, there may be additional grants/credits available.
+Please inform us if you believe you qualify for the benefits. - 27) Do you have, or share, custody of a child after a relationship breakdown?
+You may be entitled to the enhanced CCB and GST/HST credits. - 28 Electronic payments newly enacted legislation requires taxpayers to remit tax payments over \$10,000 electronically or pay a penalty of \$100 per payment.